billbrod/spatial-frequency-preferences/README.md

 command from the environment that includes this `mpi4py` on an interactive job (not on a login node), you'll get a very scary-looking error.
 To deal with this, just run `unset $SLURM_NODELIST`.

+the `GLMdenoise_png_process` rule (which converts the outputs of GLMdenoise into a format we can actually look at) does not run on the cluster; I think this is because there is no display available for those machines (it runs fine on my local machine).
+If that rule fails for you on the cluster, just run it locally.

 # Eventual sharing goals